HTTP cookie: Privacy

 The possibility of building a profile of users is a privacy threat, especially when tracking is done across multiple domains using third-party cookies.
 For this reason, some countries have legislation about cookies.

 Website operators who do not disclose third-party cookie use to consumers run the risk of harming consumer trust if cookie use is discovered.
 Having clear disclosure (such as in a privacy policy) tends to eliminate any negative effects of such cookie discovery.

-The United States government has set strict rules on setting cookies in 2000 after it was disclosed that the White House drug policy office used cookies to track computer users viewing its online anti-drug advertising.
+The United States government set strict rules on setting cookies in 2000 after it was disclosed that the White House drug policy office used cookies to track computer users viewing its online anti-drug advertising.
 In 2002, privacy activist Daniel Brandt found that the CIA had been leaving persistent cookies on computers that had visited its website.
 When notified it was violating policy, CIA stated that these cookies were not intentionally set and stopped setting them.
 On December 25, 2005, Brandt discovered that the National Security Agency (NSA) had been leaving two persistent cookies on visitors' computers due to a software upgrade.
 After being informed, the NSA immediately disabled the cookies.